neelkandlikar/Athena/README.md

 git clone https://github.com/neelkandlikar/Athena.git
 ```

-Additionally, you can install Athena by either downloading the Zip File of the project, or directly downloading the APK File
+Additionally, you can install Athena by either downloading the Zip File of the project, or by directly downloading the APK File

 # Built With